ClaraRastelli/clararastelli.github.io/_pages/research.md

 <figure>
   <img src="/assets/images/QND.png" alt="">
   <figcaption>
-The Global Ocean Observing System (GOOS) consists of an eclectic mix of satellite and in-situ platforms.
-Designing optimal observing strategies that account for complementarity and redundancy of observational assets is an unsolved scientific and computational challenge.

 </figcaption>
 </figure>

-Ocean observing systems are expensive to build and maintain, and therefore have to be designed carefully.
-I am interested in questions such as:
-- What dynamical information is contained in already existing observation networks?
-- What is the optimal instrument configuration, which is both cost-efficient and capable to monitor key processes and ocean variability?

-To tackle these questions, I perform quantitative observing system design, through a combination of Bayesian inverse methods and uncertainty quantification in a data assimilation framework.
-By means of these computational tools, quantitative observing system design suggests an optimal observing strategy and supports effective instrument placements in the future.

 Related publications: [Loose et al.](https://doi.org/10.1029/2020JC016112), J. Geophys.
 Res (2020); [Loose and Heimbach](https://doi.org/10.1029/2020MS002386), JAMES (2021);